matteorizzuto/AnimalVectorNutrientFlow/README.md

 This repository contains three folders, *Code*, *Data*, and *Results*.
 The *Code* folder contains the following items:

-  * ModelDevelopment.nb, the Wolfram Mathematica notebook we used to find the equilibria of the model and calculate mathematical expresions for ecosystem functions of interest, which are used in the SupportingCode.Rmd R notebook in this folder (also available as .txt)
+  * ModelAnalysis.nb, the Wolfram Mathematica notebook we used to find the equilibria of the model, evaluate the Jacobian matrix to be used in teh local stability analysis, and calculate mathematical expresions for ecosystem functions of interest, which are used in the SupportingCode.Rmd R notebook in this folder (also available as .pdf and .txt)

-  * StabilityAnalyses.nb, the Wolfram Mathematica notebook detailing how we evaluated the model’s Jacobian matrix and then use its expressions in R to assess stability of the parameter sets used in our numerical analyses of the model (also available as .txt)

   * SupportingCode.Rmd, the R markdown notebook containing the code to replicate the numerical analyses of the model and produce the figures in the manuscript and appendices.
 It uses relative paths to load data and save results in deticated folders.
 A compiled, easier to read version of this file is provided as "SupportingCode.html" in this same folder.